cogciprocate/bismit/README.md

 Biologically Inspired Sensory Motor Inference Tool

-A model of the neocortex for interpreting and classifying (input) data for the purpose of taking action (output).
+A model of the neocortex for interpreting data (input) and taking action (output).

-Borrowing concepts from Bayesian and hidden Markov neural networks and incorporating ideas from the theory of hierarchical temporal memory, Bismit goes far beyond the traditional concept of a neural network and indeed any known model of the neocortex.
-By leveraging the parallel computing power offered by modern GPGPUs using OpenCL, Bismit will be one of the first truly general purpose learning machines.
+One of the first members of the next paradigm, beyond Bayesian and hidden Markov neural networks, incorporating ideas from the theory of hierarchical temporal memory, such as sparse distributed representations and temporal context, Bismit is a machine designed to model our latest functional understanding of the neocortex.
+We are now within close reach (8 - 10 years, a factor of ~1000) of matching the processing power of the human neocortex on a $1000 device.
+By leveraging the parallel computing power offered by GPGPUs, Bismit will lead the way towards that goal.

 Bismit is written in Rust and OpenCL C and is in a pre-alpha stage.